Inside: Saving money can be very simple and here you will find a list of ways you can save every day.

 62. Use coupon and rebate apps

 Many grocery stores have loyalty cards that can help you save money, often even an app you can install on your phone.
-Along with the store coupons, you can also make use of rebate apps such as Ibotta for additional savings.
+Along with the store coupons, you can also make use of rebate apps such as Ibotta or Ebates for additional savings.

 63. Stock up during sales